 Tips to Prevent Ransomware Injection in Corporation

 - Use the protected RDP connection.
 RDP brute force attacks are one of the most widespread attack vectors.
-They are used to deploy ransomware, spyware, advanced persistent threats and only God knows what else.
+They are used to deploy ransomware, spyware, advanced persistent threats, and only God knows what else.

 So changing the passwords on the internal accounts is about to happen each 4-6 weeks.
-It may look like too often, but believe me – that’s worth it.
+It may look like it too often, but believe me – that’s worth it.

 Nonetheless, the problems of most of the mass-market antiviruses don’t disappear: they still may overload your CPU/RAM, as well as scatter your privacy by sending a lot of telemetrics.

-Proactive protection, based simultaneously on heuristic engine and neural network, will definitely make your device much more protected from most of the malware types.
+Proactive protection, based simultaneously on heuristic engine and neural network, will make your device much more protected from most of the malware types.